 Processing, Claiming Luggage, and Screening

-Once cleared by CBP, passengers will have the opportunity to recheck their luggage for a connecting flight or exit the airport locally find more step-by-step instructions on the international arrivals and passport control process at Seattle-Tacoma International Airport (SEA).
+Once cleared by CBP, passengers will have the opportunity to recheck their luggage for a connecting flight or exit the airport locally to find more step-by-step instructions on the international arrivals and passport control process at Seattle-Tacoma International Airport (SEA).

-Agents from Alaska Airlines and Delta Air Lines will be available to help passengers recheck and re-book any connecting flights if needed.
+Agents from Alaska Airlines and Delta Air Lines are available to help passengers recheck and re-book any connecting flights if needed.
+Hours will vary with each airline depending on demand.
 Depending on your airline carrier you may have to exit and recheck your bags on the ticketing level on the pre-security side of the airport.
 Rebooking standards and policies vary by airline.

 All connecting passengers must go through Transportation Security Administration (TSA) security screening for flights.
 The TSA Checkpoint in the IAF is open and available for connecting passengers from 6 a.m. to 10 p.m.
 Once cleared through TSA's screening, passengers will be in the A Concourse and can get to their next gate.If you arrive at SEA outside of TSA's operational hours in the IAF, you may have to exit the secure side of the airport and go through security screening.
 Passengers can access all gates and connect to the trains and walk around the terminal.
 For help navigating around the terminal and information on dining and retail, please see our interactive map.